by Remy Servis, WFU JD/MA in Bioethics Candidate ’22

 Early in the pandemic, advocates across the country began to call for the early release of incarcerated people who pose a low risk to society, including the elderly and nonviolent.
 Scholars highlighted how this type of release would assist with “flattening the curve” by removing volume from correctional institutions which are “notorious incubators and amplifiers of infectious diseases.”
 Regarding the provision of early release, North Carolina has two laws on the books: “Medical Release of Inmates”, passed in 2008 and codified at N.C.
 Gen. Stat. § 15A-1369, and N.C.
 Gen. Stat. § 148-4, which provides for state discretion in granting “Extended Limits of Confinement” (ELC).
 Both of these statutory options have their strengths and weaknesses, but the state has chosen to utilize its more amorphous powers under ELC to mitigate the release of select inmates.
 However, due to disappointingly narrow release criteria, only about 300 inmates (out of 34,000 total in state facilities) have been granted this ELC privilege.
 Meanwhile, 3,000 inmates, or close to 10% of the prison population, have tested positive.
 The ELC law, as it is currently formulated, is a lackluster response from the state of North Carolina to the threat of coronavirus in the state prison population.
 These ELC policies and eligibility criteria should be appropriately modified given the deadly context of this pandemic and any future virulent public health emergencies.

-Continue reading “Convalescing in the Era of COVID-19”
+Continue reading “North Carolina’s Extended Limits of Confinement: Woefully Underutilized in the Face of COVID-19”